Wellcare, UHC... they're all out to get us

 I think UHC could make the case that rather than increasing price on the original plan, they provided additional, non-standardized benefits in a certain time frame on a certain Medigap plan as a loss leader to build market share.
 They are not required to offer those same supplementary additonal benefits for other Medigap plans issued by any of their subsidiaries.

-I think you are going to have to tell your good friend that client refuses to recognize realities of the Medigap market which are totally beyond your control.
+I think you are going to have to tell your good friend that client refuses to recognize realities of the Medigap market which are totally beyond your control and let client leave if he wishes to do so.

 Back